l3uddz/plex_autoscan/README.md

         },
         ```

-    ii.
-Disable mime type checking in your config file.
+    1. Disable mime type checking in your config file.
 This is not currently supported with Rclone Crypt Decoding.
 Rclone crypt encodes file paths and encrypts files causing Google Drive to reports all files in a crypt as '"mimeType": "application/octet-stream"'.

         `"MIME_TYPES": false`

-    iii.
-Add in your Rclone crypt paths on Google Drive into 'SERVER_PATH_MAPPINGS'.
+    1. Add in your Rclone crypt paths on Google Drive into 'SERVER_PATH_MAPPINGS'.
 This will tell Plex Autoscan to map Rclone crypt paths on Google Drive to their local counter part.

           ```json
           "SERVER_PATH_MAPPINGS": {